skellis46/finger-pointing-moon/case-for-support.md

 - my skills and experience (competence)
 - value: is the project good value? ? (mention resources, type and quantity/level needed justified in Plan)

+## edit bin

+- Primarily a first person investigation:[^1st] to grapple with first person experiences in, through and around the body (my body) – to fully wrestle with the uncertainty and unsayable experiences that carve into our flesh

+- creative practice-research fieldwork
+- history, philosophy
+- qualitative research through ethnographic conversations

+1. develop two paradigmatic cases of the problem of knowledge production in PaR generally, and in dance specifically: 1) creative practice without outcome (process oriented) - authentic movement; 2) movement art work as film: package-able, shareable, digital, potentially circumvents the _problem_ of documentation
+- how are they paradigmatic (either end of spectrum related to production of research practice outcomes)?

 ## References